mkohler/cython_swig/README.rst

 .. class:: handout

-    I want to show a lot of code in this talk, and in an attempt to keep you, and especially me, from getting lost, I will show the source files for each new feature in the same order, and the name of the file I am showing will always be in the title of the slide.
+    I want to show a lot of code in this talk, and in an attempt to keep you, and especially me, from getting lost, I will always show the source files in the same order, and the NAME of the file will always be in the title of the slide.

-    First, I will show you the C code, then the SWIG code, and then an example of using the SWIG-built extension module.
-Next, I will show the Cython code and finally, what it looks like to use the Cython-built extension module.
+    First, I will show you the C code, then the SWIG interface file, and then a transcript of USING the SWIG-built extension module.
+Next, I will show the Cython code and finally, a transcript of using the Cython-built extension module.

     As we add features, I'll repeat the process: C code, SWIG code, SWIG demonstration, Cython code, Cython demonstration.